xiangshen-dk/cloud-trace-data-source-plugin/README.md

 If you want to access traces in multiple cloud projects, you need to ensure the service account has permission to read logs from all of them.

+#### GCE Default Service Account

-If you host Grafana on a GCE VM, you can also use the [Compute Engine service account](https://cloud.google.com/compute/docs/access/service-accounts#serviceaccount).
+If you host Grafana on a GCE VM, you can use the [Compute Engine service account](https://cloud.google.com/compute/docs/access/service-accounts#serviceaccount).
 You need to make sure the service account has sufficient permissions to access the traces in all projects.

+#### Access Token

-Similar to [Prometheus data sources on Google Cloud](https://cloud.google.com/stackdriver/docs/managed-prometheus/query#use-serverless), you can also configure a scheduled job to use an OAuth2 access token to view the traces.
+Similar to [Prometheus data sources on Google Cloud](https://cloud.google.com/stackdriver/docs/managed-prometheus/query#use-serverless), you can configure a scheduled job to use an OAuth2 access token to view the traces.
 Please follow the steps in the [data source syncer README](https://github.com/GoogleCloudPlatform/blob/main/datasource-syncer/README.md) to configure it.

+#### OAuth Passthrough

+OAuth Passthrough lets users authenticate with their own Google OAuth identity through Grafana.
+This requires Grafana to be configured with a Google OAuth provider that has the `https://www.googleapis.com/auth/cloud-platform.read-only` scope.
+When enabled, the plugin forwards the user's browser OAuth token to GCP on each request.

+> **Note:** When using OAuth Passthrough, you must provide a **Default Project ID** in the configuration since the plugin cannot auto-detect the project from forwarded credentials.

-### Service account impersonation
+### Service Account Impersonation
 You can also configure the plugin to use [service account impersonation](https://cloud.google.com/iam/docs/service-account-impersonation).
 You need to ensure the service account used by this plugin has the `iam.serviceAccounts.getAccessToken` permission.
 This permission is in roles like the [Service Account Token Creator role](https://cloud.google.com/iam/docs/understanding-roles#iam.serviceAccountTokenCreator) (roles/iam.serviceAccountTokenCreator).
 Also, the service account impersonated by this plugin needs cloud trace user and project list permissions.

+> **Note:** Service account impersonation is available with JWT and GCE authentication types, but not with OAuth Passthrough.

+### Universe Domain

+If you are using a non-default universe (e.g., a sovereign cloud), you can configure the **Universe Domain** field in the data source settings.
+Leave it empty to use the default (`googleapis.com`).

 ### Grafana Configuration
 1. With Grafana restarted, navigate to `Configuration -> Data sources` (or the route `/datasources`)
 2. Click "Add data source"
 3. Select "Google Cloud Trace"
-4. Provide credentials in a JWT file, either by using the file selector or pasting the contents of the file.
+4. Select the authentication type from the dropdown (JWT, GCE, Access Token, or OAuth Passthrough)
+5. Provide the required credentials for your chosen authentication method
-5. Click "Save & test" to test that traces can be queried from Cloud Trace.
+6. Click "Save & test" to test that traces can be queried from Cloud Trace.

 ![image info](https://github.com/GoogleCloudPlatform/cloud-trace-data-source-plugin/blob/main/src/img/cloud_trace_config.png?raw=true)